 This project is intended to be a means to further the aims of nonproliferation.
 The project\’s objectives are to:

 1. predict the most likely pathway an organization will take to acquire a nuclear weapon, 2. provide a tool to analyze the effect different evidence about an organization and its activities will have on our understanding of their paths, and 3. ascertain the seriousness of the threat any particular organization poses.

 One portion of the Visual tool used in the Monte Carlo Network approach to SNM Acquisition.

 - M. Mella, "Pathways Analysis for State Proliferators", M.S.
 Thesis, Nuclear Engineering, Texas A&M University, College Station, TX (2011).

 - G.R.
 Hundley, "Bayesian Network Analysis of Radiological Dispersal Device Acquisitions", M.S.
 Thesis, Nuclear Engineering, Texas A&M University, College Station, TX (2010).

 - G.R.
 Hundley, W.S.
-Charlton, and K. Childress, "Determining Acquisition Pathways for a Radiological Dispersal Device", Proceedings of the 51st Annual Meeting for the Institute of Nuclear Materials Management, Baltimore, Maryland, July 11-15, 2010.
+Charlton, K. Childress, "Determining Acquisition Pathways for a Radiological Dispersal Device", 51st Annual Meeting for the Institute of Nuclear Materials Management, Baltimore, Maryland, July 11-15, 2010.

 - D.G.
 Ford, "Assessment Tool for Nuclear Material Acquisition Pathways", M.S.
 Thesis, Texas A & M University, December 2008.